 Because the oil and natural gas industry is capital intensive, we expect to make substantial capital expenditures in our business and operations for the exploration and production of oil and natural gas reserves.
 See "Item 4.
-Information on the Company-B. Business Overview-2023 Strategy and Outlook."
-We incurred capital expenditures of US\$168.8 million and US\$129.3 million during the years ended December 31, 2022 and 2021, respectively.
+Information on the Company-B. Business Overview-2024 Strategy and Outlook."
+We incurred capital expenditures of US\$199.0 million and US\$168.8 million during the years ended December 31, 2023 and 2022, respectively.
 See "Item 5.
-Operating and

-Financial Review and Prospects-A. Operating Results-Factors Affecting our Results of Operations-Discovery and exploitation of reserves."
+Operating and Financial Review and Prospects-A. Operating Results-Factors Affecting our Results of Operations-Discovery and exploitation of reserves."

 The actual amount and timing of our future capital expenditures may differ materially from our estimates as a result of, among other things, commodity prices, actual drilling results, the availability of drilling rigs and other equipment and services, and regulatory, technological and competitive developments.
 In response to changes in commodity prices, we may increase or decrease our actual capital expenditures.
-For example, as a result of the oil price decline in 2020 we adjusted the capital expenditures program for that year to US\$65-75 million, approximately a 60% reduction from prior preliminary estimates (approximately US\$180-200 million including capital expenditures for Amerisur assets).
+For example, as a result of the oil price decline in 2020 we adjusted the capital expenditures program for that year to US\$65-75 million, approximately a 60% reduction from prior preliminary estimates (approximately US\$180-200 million).